 If you’re traveling in Japan in February or early March, you’ll see beautiful displays of traditional dolls.
 These are called “Hina ningyo.”
-It is a special day for girls, and it’s celebrated on March 3rd in Japan.
+This special day for girls is celebrated on March 3rd in Japan.
 It’s called “Hina Matsuri”.

 There is a traditional Japanese song for Girls’ Day.
 I wrote this simple song in English for my students.
 The melody goes up and down, just like the red stairs the dolls are displayed on.